aroemers/sibiro-swagger/README.md

 It also takes additional keyword arguments.
 Currently the following are supported:

-- `:base` - A map that is merged in with the generated swagger root object.
+- `:base` - A map that is deep merged in with the generated swagger root object.
   You can for instance set a title for your API by calling:
   ```clj
   (swaggerize [...]